JuliaStats/Distributions.jl/docs/src/multivariate.md

 ### AbstractMvNormal

-In addition to the methods listed in the common interface above, we also provide the following methods for all multivariate distributions under the base type `AbstractMvNormal`:
+In addition to the methods listed in the common intSFunc.erface above, we also provide the following methods for all multivariate distributions under the base type `AbstractMvNormal`:

 ```@docs
 invcov(::Distributions.AbstractMvNormal)